thecognifly/cognifly-python/README.md

 #### Pro API

-The "pro" API is fairly simple and is what you should use for serious purpose.
+The "pro" API is fairly simple and is what you should use for serious applications.
-It enables the user to control Cognifly either by velocity or by position, in the world frame (X and Y relative to the starting point of the drone, Yaw relative to the starting orientation of the drone, and Z relative to the ground), or in the drone frame (X, Y and Yaw relative to the current position and orientation of the drone, and Z relative to the ground).
+It enables the user to control Cognifly either by velocity or by position, in two possible coordinate systems:
+- world frame: X and Y relative to the starting point of the drone, Yaw relative to the starting orientation of the drone, and Z relative to the ground,
+- drone frame: X, Y and Yaw relative to the current position and orientation of the drone, and Z relative to the ground.

-A script example using the "pro" API for control is:
+Example-script using the "pro" API for control:

 ```python
 import time